dorna-robotics/education/1. Introduction To Robotics/README.md

 |:--:|
 | *Dorna TA’s camera input* |

-In this course, you will learn to work with a vision system and receive inputs from the robots input system and motor’s encoders.
+In this course, you will learn to work with a vision system and receive inputs from the robot's input system and motor's encoders.
 You will also learn how to set up custom input systems, such as proximity sensors, and also to incorporate the data acquired into the robot’s program.

 ### *Controller*
 The controller acts as the robot's brain, processing inputs from sensors and issuing commands to actuators.
 It runs the robot's software and algorithms, ensuring that tasks are performed correctly and efficiently.